georobGWJ/electron-mp3/README.md

 Electron can be installed via Node Package Manager (npm) as documented [here](https://www.npmjs.com/package/electron).

 This app uses jquery as a dependency.
-To install this locally type `npm install` in the root directory.
+To install jquery (3.1.1) locally type `npm install` in the root directory.

 ## Run the app
 This mp3 player can be started by typing either `electron .` or `npm start` whilst in the `/electron-mp3/` directory.

 ## Status
-* Very basic UI skeleton begun.
+* Basic control UI complete.
 * You can Play and Pause the single test mp3 file in the project.